Plant Growth Dynamics

 Introduction Plant growth originates from the meristems.
 In the core of each meristem, stem cells coordinate growth and maintain the...

-Our international team consists of scientists from China, Czech Republic, Finland and India.
-The unifying theme among us is that we...
+Our international team consists of scientists from Belgium, China, Czech Republic, Finland, India, Japan and Spain.
+The unifying theme...